 Everything that rises must converge

-Solo exhibition at Transmission Gallery, Oakland, California spring 2025
+Solo exhibition at Transmission Gallery, Oakland, California, Spring 2025

 None of the figures have landed.
-This is important, because in a darker mind, their bodies would be slammed into the ground and painted in muted browns and grays.
+This is important, because in a darker shade, their bodies would be slammed into the ground and painted in muted browns and grays.
 I do not want to imagine this and cannot go there.

 Gallery